grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - The state could not be merged because it might be invalid and could not be decoded.
 This could indicate data corruption and therefore a bug in the reading or writing of the state, and would need further investigation.
 - The state could not be read from storage.
 This could be due to a networking issue such as a timeout or an authentication and authorization issue with the remote object store.

+### MimirAlertmanagerAllocatingTooMuchMemory

+This alert fires when alertmanager memory utilization is getting too close to the limit.

+How it **works**:

+- Mimir alertmanager is an stateful service
+- Having 2+ alertmanagers `OOMKilled` might cause service interruption as it needs quorum for API responses.
+Notification (from alertmanager to third-party) can succeed without quorum.
+- Alertmanager memory baseline usage is primarily influenced by memory allocated by the process (mostly Go heap) for alerts and silences.
+- A pod gets `OOMKilled` once its working set memory reaches the configured limit, so it's important to prevent alertmanager's memory utilization (working set memory) from going over to the limit.
+The memory usage is typically sustained and does not suffer from spikes, hence thresholds are set very close to the limit.

+How to **fix**:

+- Scale up alertmanager replicas; you can use e.g. the `Mimir / Scaling` dashboard for reference, in order to determine the needed amount of alertmanagers.

 ### MimirRolloutStuck